smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

   * packet with Error "Old Nonce" Message (intended for SASP itself)
   * invalid packet, in particular, corrupted, an attacker's packet, etc.

+7.3.
+Receiving a request for nonce VP
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A higher level protocol can request for a nonce VP that will be returned together with an HLP packet for sending to a communication peer.
+Nonce VP returned must be greater then a current value of NLS.

 8. Event processing
 -------------------

-To process events the protocol should be in either "idle" state Details of processing are placed below.
+Further details of event processing are placed below.

 8.1.
 Receiving an HLP packet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A packet from a higher level protocol is received together with a nonce VP.
+Nonce VP is compared to the current value of NFS.

+  * Nonce VP is less than or equal to NFS: no processing is done and an error is reported [TODO: should we provide more details on what such error should result in]
-NFS is incremented.
-HLP packet is encrypted and authenticated using current value of NFS to form a SASP packet.
+  * Nonce VP is greater than NFS: NFS is set to the value of nonce VP; HLP packet is encrypted and authenticated using a new nonce based on a received nonce VP to form a SASP packet.
 This SASP packet is sent to the communication peer using underlying protocol.

 8.2.
 Receiving a SASP packet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^